 Not all countries are at a higher elevation than the normal sea level.
-There are some countries extended up to 200 meters of altitude from the sea level.
+There are some countries extending up to 200 meters of altitude from sea level.
 There are even such places also in Nepal.

-For the people coming from these places, the altitude from Kathmandu valley may already be high enough.
+For the people coming from these places, the altitude of Kathmandu valley may already be high enough.
 But there is no chance of altitude sickness.
-Altitude takes higher to 2,840m when people take a flight to Lukla for Everest base camp trek.
+Altitude takes higher to 2,840m when people take a flight to Lukla for the Everest base camp trek.

-If anyone is beginner trekker and visited the first time here, may feel the altitude somehow.
-So it is good to have rest in Kathmandu at least one day before taking a flight to this altitude.
+If anyone is a beginner trekker and visited the first time here, may feel the altitude somehow.
+So it is good to have a rest in Kathmandu for at least one day before taking a flight to this altitude.
 Then proceed the trek to Everest.

-While trekking in this route, it’s better to walk slow and careful.
-It may be difficulties during the walk with rocky paths with some ascending trails.
-Taking some short breaks and catching the breath along the way is good for altitude.
+While trekking on this route, it’s better to walk slow and careful.
+It may be difficult during the walk with rocky paths with some ascending trails.
+Taking some short breaks and catching your breath along the way is good for altitude.

 Doing a short and Easy trek anywhere else before deciding to do the Everest base camp is a good idea.
-It makes easier to walk such with a rough trail, weather, climate, and altitude.
-This practice makes easier for Everest trekking route.
+It makes it easier to walk such as a rough trail, weather, climate, and altitude.
+This practice makes it easier for the Everest trekking route.
 Also makes usual with changing altitude.

-Coming from sea level to 1,350m in Kathmandu, flying to 2,840m to Lukla and trek to the base camp (5,364m) may be a problem of the altitude sickness for the first time visitors in these elevations.
+Coming from sea level to 1,350m in Kathmandu, flying to 2,840m to Lukla and trekking to the base camp (5,364m) may be a problem of the altitude sickness for the first time visitors in these elevations.
 But it will not be a problem for everyone.
-There are two types of altitude sickness like high altitude cerebral edema (HACE) or high altitude pulmonary edema (HAPE).
+There are two types of altitude sickness high altitude cerebral Edema (HACE) or high altitude pulmonary Edema (HAPE).
 Some people may have one of these or both.
-It may not effective for most of the trekkers by both of them.
+It may not effective for most trekkers by both of them.

-HACE effects in the brain which swells with fluids.
-It causes physiological effect when people travel to a high altitude.
-HAPE effects in the lungs which collect fluids in the numerous air sacs and makes difficult to breathe.
+HACE affects the brain which swells with fluids.
+It causes a physiological effect when people travel to a high altitude.
+HAPE affects the lungs which collect fluids in the numerous air sacs and makes it difficult to breathe.

-Altitude sickness feels normal at the begging but it may kill the people.
-Certain symptoms easily find when the problem starts.
+Altitude sickness feels normal at the begging but it may kill people.
+Certain symptoms are easily found when the problem starts.
 It’s better to consult with the team leader or guide and take action as soon as possible.
-Be careful if heavy headache, vomiting, hard breathing, feel very tired while resting or other unknown changes on the body.
+Be careful if heavy headache, vomiting, hard breathing, feeling very tired while resting or other unknown changes on the body.

 - · Don’t think frequently about altitude problem